Vivekanand-R/Industry-Outlook/README.md

 Industry-Wise Market Cap and Workforce Breakdown in Top 33 Healthcare Companies:
 ![image](https://github.com/user-attachments/assets/d9296762-8b15-47b8-b414-3063205593d0)

+Last Refresh: Oct/Nov 2024, All these metrics were dynamic and subject to change regularly.
 Source: Yahoo Finance (yfinance: Personal, Non-commercial use as per yahoo terms)

-**Key Takeaways:** The total market cap is approximately $5,044.70 billion (i.e. $5.04 trillion), and the total workforce 2.3 Million employees across the industries in the above listed 33 healthcare companies.
+**Key Takeaways:** The total market cap is approximately $5,044 billion (i.e. $5.04 trillion), and the total workforce 2.3 Million employees across the industries in the above listed 33 healthcare companies.
 Just for understanding, the US stock market as a whole has a total market capitalization of around $46 trillion as of 2023.

 **Market Opportunities and Growth**: This list includes a diverse range of companies, with some focusing on medical equipment and others specializing in pharmaceuticals.
 Each of these companies is thriving in its respective field, utilizing its unique strengths to foster growth and drive market growth.